bingeli1212/nitrile-preview/doc/DOC-diagram.md

 # The 'array' command

 The 'array' command is to create an array of Complex numbers.
 The array created can later appear inside a command line that expects a list of Complex numbers.

     array a = (1+2*I) (2+1*I) 2 (I)
-    argand-dot &a
+    argand-dot @a

+To reference an existing path that has already been defined inside a command where a list of complex numbers are expected, the array variable must appear in form of having an ampersand in front of it.

-Like a path, to reference points inside an array an ampersand symbol must be added before the symbol name that as assigned to the array.
-This is to distinguish it from mistakenly treated as a 'var' variable.
-It is also possible to access an individual array element using the syntax of underscore.
+This syntax distinguishes it from mistakenly being treated as a 'var' variable.
+In addition, this syntax also makes it possible to access an individual array element rather than the entire array.
 Following example would have plotted a single point that is the second element of the array.

     array a = (1+2*I) (2+1*I) 2 (I)
-    argand-dot &a_1
+    argand-dot @a_1

+When constructing an array, a single element of an array is recognized as a group of non-whitespace characters.
+This allows the flexibility to specify a number, such as "2", and expression, such as "2+2".
+It is also possible to include built-in variables, such as "E", "PI", or user defined variables created previously by the 'var' command.

-The spread-expression is always possible to express a list of complex numbers scattered over a range.
-In the following example a total of 12 numbers will be added to an array named 'a', where the first number is 0, and the last number (1+2*I), and the rest 10 numbers scattered evenly between these two numbers.
+An spread-expression is also possible to appear as part of the list, which in itself expresses a number of complex numbers that are then inserted to the list.
+In the following example a total of 12 numbers will be added to an array named where the first number is 0, and the last number (1+2*I), and the middle 10 numbers scattered evenly between these two numbers.

     array a = 0!10!1+2*I
-    argand-dot &a

-The range-expression could also be used to add a range numbers.
-In the following example the array of 'a' would have had four numbers that are 1, 4, 7, 10, as the range-expression below expresses that the first number being 1, the second number being 4, and the third number having the same increment between the first and the second.
-This were to continue until it goes over the last number, in which case the number is to be discarded and the whole process stop.
+The range-expression is another expression that allows for a range numbers to be added to the array.
+In the following example a list of four numbers "1", "4", "7", and "10" will be added to the array.

     array a = 1~4~10
-    argand-dot &a

 Note that due the constrains of the computing resources the spread-expression and range-expression has each imposed a hard limit